Omoyi/3D-Device-View-Prototype/README.md

 ## Essential Hardware Components (Detailed)
 For a functional "Ku Mukeka" device, the following hardware components are crucial:

-- Microcontroller (MCU) / Processor: The central processing unit that executes the device's firmware, manages story playback, processes button inputs, and controls other peripherals.
+- Microcontroller (MCU) / Processor: The central processing unit that executes the device's firmware, manages story playback, processes button inputs, and controls other peripherals. *A lightweight machine learning model (specifically, a sound recognition model) runs on the microcontroller. **This model would be "trained" to recognize the specific acoustic patterns of a baby's cry**.*

 - Flash Memory / Storage: Non-volatile memory (e.g., SPI Flash) to permanently store the 10 embedded audio stories.